yhat/benchdb/README.md

 ```

-Each gobenchdb run is assigned a unique batch_id and the first 7 characters of the latest git sha for HEAD.
-This way you can group by a batch_id and
-identify separate benchmark test runs.
+Each benchdb run is assigned a unique batch_id and the first 7 characters of the latest git sha for HEAD.
+This way you can group by a batch_id and identify separate benchmark test runs.

 Thats it!

 # Database Schema

-gobenchdb assumes a table schema of the form.
+benchdb assumes a table schema of the form.

 ```sql
 # postgres